galopago/din-rail-circuits/POE_INJECTOR_SLIM/README.md

 Read this in other languages: [Español](docs/README.es.md)
 ## How to use this repository

-The projects were developed in KiCad V5.1
+The project is developed in KiCad V5.1

 ## Directory structure